I went to City of Portsmouth Boys School and Portsmouth 6th form College. I then went onto study at Kingston University in Surrey

 This is especially important when manufactuirng medicines for rare diseases.
 The medicines might not be manufactured very often as the numbers of patients they are made for are very small.
 Therefore it’s critical that the history of product knowledge is well maintained and also that the instructions for manufacture are clear on the critical points for patient safety.

-it’s never the same
+My Typical Day: it’s never the same

 I am based in Waterford, where the product I work on is formulated and filled into capsules then packaged for market release.
 I work on documents that describe the manufacturing process for API and capsules in great detail and justify why certain process parameters are critical for product quality and why we need specifications to test and release at critical stages in the process.